-The research I'm doing is in bioinformatics, mainly in phylogenetics and association mapping.
+The research I’m doing is in bioinformatics.
+These days I primarily work on evolutionary genomics.
+Previously I did work on phylogenetics and association mapping.

 Phylogenetics is concerned with inferring and comparing evolutionary trees.
 In this area I’m mainly working on algorithmical problems, funded by the SNF project Faster programs for reconstructing evolution.